-If you need a little slice of summer right now, make this pie!
-It’s a cross between a cheesecake and a cream pie that tastes a lot like Millionaire Pie or perhaps the dessert my grandmother used to make called Banana Split Cake but without the bananas.
+If you need a little slice of summer right now, make Pineapple Cream of Coconut Pie!
+It’s a cross between a cheesecake and a cream pie that tastes a lot like Millionaire Pie.
+It’s also similar to a dessert my grandmother made called Banana Split Cake, but without the bananas.

 The base is a graham cracker crust which is topped with a layer of cooked pineapple.
 Next comes a layer of coconut flavored baked cheesecake, topped with a layer of whipped cream and toasted coconut.
 The recipe doesn’t call for any nuts, but I think a sprinkling of toasted pecans would make it even better.
 The only drawback here — or maybe it’s a benefit, is that it needs to be made ahead.
 Since the middle layer is baked, you’ll need to allow for an hour of cooling time and at least four hours of chill time.

 Another interesting thing about this pie is that it’s made with cream of coconut, the mixer commonly used in a pina colada.
 The most popular brand is probably Coco Lopez, but I used a product called Coco Real which worked perfectly.
 Either way, you are now set for National Pie Day on Thursday.
 I have a feeling I will have already baked another pie by then, but we are really going to enjoy this one.